 Contact changes – the typical hospitality user will be in contact with different people and visitors each day.
 This provides a greater opportunity for transmission of flu and cold viruses, with increased absenteeism of employees and resistance of the paying customer of repeated business.

-Higher opportunity for moisture – with the prevalent use of packaged units and the high people density, there are more plumbing fixtures and heating, ventilating, air-conditioning (HVAC) units).
+Higher opportunity for moisture – with the prevalent use of packaged units and the high people density, there are more plumbing fixtures (go to Sarkinen Plumbing for services) and heating, ventilating, air-conditioning (HVAC) units).
 This can lead to moisture management problems.

 Pollutant generating activities – cooking, smoking, off-gassing of materials, and spaces open to outdoors (birds and insects) provide for a greater pollutant generation rate which can tax the systems and result in poor indoor air quality.